11 min read

 I think we can all agree that money doesn’t grow on trees, that there’s no such thing as a free lunch, or whatever your parents said when they were teaching you the value of a dollar.
 But how do you feel when you hear the phrase “passive income”?

-It’s a polarizing topic in the online blogging and business community that comes with a lot of baggage and honestly a lot of confusion.
+It’s a polarizing topic in the blogging and online business community that comes with a lot of baggage and honestly a lot of confusion.
 The name can promise quick and easy riches for anyone who doesn’t do enough research to truly understand the concept.
 But for those who tackle it with wisdom, know-how, and a little guidance, passive income is actually an amazing revenue stream that can help bloggers exponentially grow their business.